1904–05 Ottawa Hockey Club season: Game two

 After the series, Ottawa held a banquet for Dawson City at the Ottawa Amateur Athletic Association (OAAA) clubhouse.
 There is a Stanley Cup legend that after the banquet, the Stanley Cup was drop kicked into the frozen Rideau Canal nearby and retrieved the next day.
-However, Bill Westwick, Ottawa Journal sports editor and the son of Silver Seven player Rat Westwick, and NHL commissioner Frank Calder both deny it ever happened.
+However, Bill Westwick, Ottawa Journal sports editor and the son of Silver Seven player Rat Westwick, and NHL President Frank Calder both deny it ever happened.

 Ottawa vs. Rat Portage

 In March 1905, the Rat Portage Thistles issued another challenge to the Senators.
 McGee did not play in the first game and the Thistles crushed Ottawa, 9–3.
 However, he returned to lead the Senators to 4–2 and 5–4 victories in games two and three, respectively.
 McGee returned in game two, with his good forearm wrapped in a cast, and only a light bandage on his broken wrist, to decoy the Thistles.
 Alf Smith scored three goals in game two on slow ice, which the Thistles claimed was salted to slow down the Thistles.
 There was hard ice in game three, and the lead exchanged hands several times.
 The Thistles led 2–1 at halftime and 3–2 midway through the second half.
 Ottawa took a 4–3 lead, before Tommy Phillips scored his third of the game to tie the score.
 However, McGee came through with the winning score late in the game to win it for Ottawa.
 Nearly 11,000 attended the series, and sell-outs left spectators outside of Dey's Arena.